caj50/caj50.github.io/Analysis Tutorials/MA10207T10/introduction.md

 \end{align*}
 Hence, as the chosen convergent sequence, and $x_0$ was arbitrary, $f$ is sequentially continuous at any $x_0$ in $\mathbb{R}$.</p></div>\EndKnitrBlock{solution}

-We end this section with a rather interesting example.
+It's also useful to know how to prove a function isn't sequentially continuous at a point.
+To this end, we conclude this section with a rather interesting example.
 \BeginKnitrBlock{example}BEGINSORTNAMEOUTMARKER-ENDSORTNAMEOUTMARKER<div class="bookdown-example" custom-style="ExampleStyle" id="exm:ex2"><span class="exm:ex2" custom-style="NameStyle"><strong>(\#exm:ex2) </strong></span><div>Prove that the function $g: \mathbb{R} \to \mathbb{R}$ given by $$g(x) = \begin{cases}
 0 \quad \text{if} \; x \in \mathbb{R}\setminus\mathbb{Q},\\
 1 \quad \text{if} \; x \in \mathbb{Q}.